 1. MTSU shall, in the admission or readmission process, assign each student a residency classification.
 Minimum criteria for the admission of residents of states other than Tennessee may exceed the minimum criteria established for residents of the state.
-Policy 501 Classifying Students In-State and Out-of-State for Paying University Fees and Tuition and for Admission Purposes.
+Policy 501 Residency Classification.

 2. Admission of International Non-Immigrant Applicants

 (1) Educational Level.
 The educational level attained must be comparable to that required of U.S. applicants.

 (2) Proof of English Language Proficiency for Non-Native English Language Speakers.
 In order to determine an applicant's level of proficiency in the English language, MTSU shall require that applicants, whose native language is not English, to submit scores earned on the Test of English Language Proficiency (TOEFL), the academic version of the International English Language Testing System (IELTS), or one of the other recognized comparable standardized examinations.
 Courses completed at another U. S. institution may be used in lieu of standardized examination scores.